Exponential-Workload/cinny-desktop/README.md

 ## Notice

-This makes a single request to github on start, to check for updates (so we can notify you about them), meaning github knows when you opened Cinny.
+This makes a single request to Github on start, to check for updates (so we can notify you about them), meaning Github could know when you open Cinny.
+Depending on how schizo your threat model is, this could be a downside.

 They get no information other than that you opened it.

 ## Prebuilt Binaries

-These are built by github.
+These are built by Github.

 - [Linux Binary Archive](https://github.com/Exponential-Workload/cinny-desktop/releases/latest/download/linux-bin-x64.tar.gz)
 - [Debian Package](https://github.com/Exponential-Workload/cinny-desktop/releases/latest/download/debian-x64.deb)
-- Flatpak (soon - if someone can help me troubleshoot, it'd be greatly appreciated - [contact me](https://matrix.to/#/@3xpo:matrix.org))
+- Flatpak (soon - if someone can help me troubleshoot the electron-forge flatpak builder, it'd be greatly appreciated - [contact me](https://matrix.to/#/@3xpo:matrix.org))
 - [Windows Binary Archive](https://github.com/Exponential-Workload/cinny-desktop/releases/latest/download/windows-bin-x64.zip)
 - [Windows Installer](https://github.com/Exponential-Workload/cinny-desktop/releases/latest/download/windows-setup-x64.exe)